conduktor/conduktor-docs/docs/gateway/concepts/logical-topics/alias-topics.md

 # Alias Topics

 Alias topic are logical topics that target a different physical topic.
-For a reminder, see [topic naming convention](/gateway/reference/reference-docs/#topics).

 They act like pointers to another physical topic.